JehuSilva/flask-docker-api/README.md

 - [Flask](https://flask.palletsprojects.com/en/2.1.x/): The python web framework to manage the api.
 - [Docker](https://www.docker.com/): The containerization technology used in this application.
 - [PostgreSQL](https://www.postgresql.org/): The database technology for storing the directory information.
+= [Gnginx](https://www.nginx.com/): The web server technology used in this application.

 ## Data Structures <a name= "data-structure"></a>